kareembaher/notepad-application/README.md

 ```
 kubectl create -f notepad.service.yml
 ```
-- Then, we will start the Mysql pod where we configured the image to be mysql v.5.7, listen to port 3306, mounted the volume where Mysql stores its data, and env. variables imported from secrets previously created
+- Then, we will start the Mysql pod, where we configured the image to be `mysql v.5.7`, listen to port `3306`, mounted the volume where Mysql stores its data in `/var/lib/mysql`, and env. variables imported from secrets previously created
 ```
 kubectl create -f mysql.pod.yml
 ```
-- Finally, we will start creating our Notepad deployment, where I configured it with 2 replicas, listen to port 8080, env. variables imported from secrets previously created, and imported the image from our Docker-hub regestry.
+- Finally, we will start creating our Notepad deployment, where I configured it with `2 replicas`, listen to port `8080`, env. variables imported from secrets previously created, and the image imported from our notepad image from the Docker-hub regestry.
 We used this command to start our deployment
 ```
 kubectl create -f notepad.deployment.yml
 ```
-- Now, you apllication is ready to be used, you just need to check if your pods are running using this command
+- Now, you application is ready to be used, you just need to check if your pods are running using this command
 ```
 kubectl get pod
 ```